CSCfi/csc-user-guide/docs/support/tutorials/cmdline-handson.md

   | | |
   | | |

-### b) How big matrix is needed to exceed the default allowed memory of the batch job?
+- **How big matrix is needed to exceed the default allowed memory of the batch job?**

 ## Scaling test for an MPI parallel job